krharney/flashcards/README.md

 MERN full stack application for for flashcards.

-Vocabulary cards can be auto-generated from Merriam-Webster API.
-Non-vocab cards can be generated without
+## Description

+User can create flashcards by naming a set, front, and back of the card.
+Vocabulary cards can have the back auto-generated from Merriam-Webster API.
+Flashcards will be displayed randomly from a selected set.
+After checking the answer, the user can rate their familiarity with the card.
+Higher rated cards will be displayed less frequently.

 ## Building and running on localhost